News Alerts From Indian Country - Your Country

 Mar 7, 2025

-The Trump Administration is ready to issue an Executive Order to dismantle the Department of Education.
+The Trump Administration is considering drafting an Executive Order to dismantle the Department of Education.

 However, the Department of Education was established by Congress, and it can only be dismantled by Congress.
 House Republicans reintroduced H.R.
 899, a one-line bill, “The Department of Education shall terminate on December 31, 2026.”